Shadowigor/ansible-docker-simple/README.md

  - `running`: Makes sure the image you are using is up to date, rebuilds/pulls it if needed and then starts a container with the given image and name.
 The container is recreated and restarted if the image or the run arguments change.
  - `stopped`: Makes sure there is no container running with a given name.
  - `restarted`: Same as `running`, but the container is definitely restarted, even if nothing changed.
+ - `built`: Makes sure the image is built, but doesn't start a container.

 ## How to use it

-Use it as a normal docker module with the following parametes:
+Use it as a normal docker module with the following parameters:

 - `state`: See above
 - `name`: The name of the container.